-This is a problem that is yet to be resolved, but results in a slight increase of cost of living in Ireland.
-If your rent jumps with 10%, a sum you spend each month, it no doubt will have an impact on the family budget.
+This is a problem that is yet to be resolved but results in a slight increase in the cost of living in Ireland.
+If your rent jumps with 10%, a sum you spend each month, it no doubts will have an impact on the family budget.
 Rents reached an average of €1,227(£1137.88).
-The Association of Property Owners claim that there is just too many taxes being paid by landlords, and that is the reason for them to push up the prices.
+The Association of Property Owners claims that there is just too many taxes being paid by landlords, and that is the reason for them to push up the prices.

 Once you have found a suitable new home it is time to set up your utilities.
 Nothing comes in easily.
 You have to find a supplier and give them a call in order to get your utilities sorted.